 An important part of a basic infertility evaluation, a hysterosalpingogram (HSG) is a radiology procedure that is used to detect irregularities inside of the woman’s uterus and fallopian tubes.

 Hysteroscopy is a procedure frequently utilized in the diagnostic evaluation of infertility.
 It is also commonly performed prior to more advanced fertility treatments such as in vitro fertilization.

 Hysteroscopy is generally performed under anesthesia or conscious sedation.
 It involves placing a small camera through the cervix and directly examining the uterine cavity.
 Abnormalities, such as endometrial polyps, scar tissue, and small fibroids can be identified and frequently treated in the same procedure.
 It is also possible to evaluate the status of the fallopian tubes with hysteroscopy by utilizing a tubal catheterization procedure.
 Your physician will discuss if this procedure is an option for you.

 Video – Hysteroscopy

 During the laparoscopy fertility testing procedure, a small instrument called a laparoscope is inserted through a minute incision in the woman’s navel.
 The instrument’s tiny camera allows the fertility specialist to look for abnormalities of the uterus, ovaries, and fallopian tubes such as fibroid tumors, scar tissue, and endometriosis.

 Video – Houston Fertility Institute – Female Fertility Testing & Treatment

-Our infertility clinic is equipped with the latest diagnostic equipment to ensure the most accurate results with a range of fertility tests.
-Contact Houston Fertility Institute in Texas to learn how female fertility testing and personalized fertility treatments may help you and your partner conceive.
+Our infertility clinics are equipped with the latest diagnostic equipment to ensure the most accurate results with a range of fertility tests.
+Contact HFI now to learn how female fertility testing and personalized fertility treatments may help you and your partner conceive.